 How Much Solar Do I Need?

-How much solar you need depends on how much energy you use.
+How many solar panels you need for your home depends on how much energy you use.
 This is also true with other alternate types of power systems, such as energy storage or a backup generator.
-The first step in designing a system for your house is to figure out how much power you need to run the various loads – aka your appliances and other items like light bulbs that use electricity.
+The first step in sizing a system for your house is to figure out how much power you need to run the various loads – aka your appliances and other items like light bulbs that use electricity.
 That means evaluating your electrical use is a critical first step.

 Sizing a Grid-Tie Solar System